jcornill/SatisfactoryModdingGuide/README.md

-# Creating a simple satisfactory mod

-## Satisfactory Mod Loader (SML)
+# Installing Satisfactory Mod Loader (SML)

 First you need to get SML to be able to start modding satisfactory.
+SML will create a "xinput1_3.dll" file that you need.
+If you don't want to build the source code you can found this at https://ficsit.app/sml-releases but I suggest you to build it from source
-I will explain how to build it in the next chapter for people that already have SML loaded you can skip it.
+I will explain how to build it in the next chapter for people that already have the "xinput1_3.dll" file you can skip it.

-### Building Satisfactory Mod Loader
+## Building Satisfactory Mod Loader

+### Get source from github

 SML is still in heavy development and it's better if you learn how to build it from the source file.